CORRECTING

 Correcting Our Collecting session at Black Cultural Archives, London.

-The training programme has so far, in its two and half year existence, trained and graduated 60 persons from the African heritage community in Britain to be Community Archivists and Repository Specialists
+The programme has thus far, in its two and half year existence, trained 60 persons from the African heritage community in the UK.
+Some of these have gone on to form part of a Community Impact Team that we can confidently refer to support heritage work within and beyond our community.

-Community Archivist Outreach team with Professor Patricia Rodney and Connie Bell at the Walter Rodney Book Launch of Kofi Badu: Out of Africa & Lakshmi: Out of India (September 2023)
+Community Impact Team with Professor Patricia Rodney and Connie Bell at the Walter Rodney Book Launch of Kofi Badu: Out of Africa & Lakshmi: Out of India (September 2023)

 COURSE HIGHLIGHTS